By Lauren Ferrone

 Last updated on: January 23, 2020 at 3:34 pm

-To celebrate the recent launch of RAA’s new solar and battery storage service, we’ve debunked a few common myths about this renewable-energy source to help power your decision to go green.
+We’ve debunked a few common myths about solar and battery storage to help power your decision to go green.

 Myth 1: The more solar panels you have, the more you’ll save.